SeaRealE/nia-web-demo/README.md

 # nia-web-demo
-Surgical image segmentation and action classification using PyTorch and Flask
+Surgical image segmentation and action recognition using PyTorch and Flask
 ## Environments
 - python==3.6.12
 - pytorch==1.6.0